Standards for Distance Learning Library Services

 - reliable, rapid, secure access to online resources;

-- a library user instruction program designed to instill independent and effective information literacy skills while specifically meeting the learner support needs of the distance learning community;
+- a library user instruction program designed to instill independent and effective information and digital literacy skills, while specifically meeting the learner support needs of the distance learning community;

 - adequate service hours for optimum user access;

-- promotion of library services to the distance learning community, including documented and updated policies, regulations and procedures for systematic development, and management of information resources;
+- promotion of library services to the distance learning community, including documented and updated policies, management of information resources, and regulations and procedures for systematic development;

-- point of use assistance with and instruction in the use of nonprint media and equipment.
+- point-of-use assistance with and instruction in the use of print and non-print media and equipment;

 Documentation must be maintained in order to indicate the degree to which the originating institution is meeting the Standards.
-The library and the librarian-administrator should have the following current information available in print and/or online in an accessible format:
+The library and the distance learning librarian should have ready access to the following:

 - user guides and other library instructional materials;